 A gradually increasing load shall be applied on the prop and the maximum and minimum loads at which the relief valve opens and closes shall be recorded.
 Autographic records of these loads shall be obtained when possible to as certain the characteristics of props, In case of spot readings, there number shall be sufficient to give a reasonable indication of the performance of the relief valve during the test.

-9.4.1.1 With a maximum rate of yield of 10 mm/min, the test shall be conducted for a minimum, yield of 100 mm or with 8 litres of fluid passing through the relief valve whichever is more.
+9.4.1.1 With a maximum rate of yield of 10 mm/min, the test shall be conducted for a minimum, yield of 100 mm or with 8 litre of fluid passing through the relief valve whichever is more.
 This test shall be repeatedly conducted till a total yield of 1 000 mm minimum is achieved.

 9.4.1.2 The effect of an impact on prop during yield shall be investigated: